 Your speech is undoubtedly a hit if you have all the necessary answers.
 You need thorough research and structure even if your context is more of emotional connect and philosophical ideologies.
 It shouldn’t happen that one minute you are talking about work policies and the very next minute you start diverting towards life insurance policies.

-Have you ever wondered why professionals today prefer making their presentations on prezi?
+Have you ever wondered why professionals today prefer showcasing their presentation skills via Prezi?
 Or why Slideshare rocks?
-It isn’t because they can use fancy options or show off their ppt skills, it is because it is easier to represent data in a much effective manner.
+It isn’t because they can use fancy options or show off their presentation skills training, it is because it is easier to represent data in a much effective manner.
 You can even use clippings of movie scenes as ice breakers – Charlie Chaplin works like a charm.
-And for the uninitiated, there is canva.
+And for the uninitiated, there is Canva.

 State relevant examples

 People love to know how legitimate a statement is, especially of it has been adopted from a success story.
-Including a brief case study in your speech is a perfect way to equate how situations can change if one works towards betting things.
+Including a brief case study in your speech is a perfect way to equate how situations can change if one works towards bettering things.
+It’s also a great way to reinstate the purpose of the speech in relativity with employer branding.
 The best category to relate work situations with is food – works for all and is always vivid!

 Avoid technicalities and jargon until mandatory.
-The more your speech addresses the layman, the more easily you will be able to reach out to people.
+The more you address the layman, the more easily you will be able to reach out to people.
 Do not pull out people who yawn or are constantly on whatsapp, no matter how tempted you get.
 Instead be politely curt.

 Nobody likes being a part of the problem, but the moment they gauge that you are providing free solutions, you have a fan following.
 If you start playing the blame game instead of being passive, you may just unintentionally end up creating bad blood.